 However, these Renaissance and Baroque pattern-descriptions were absolute, i.e. they were meant to describe and deﬁne certain letter forms via outlines created with ruler and compass.
 The mutually different patterns for basically the same capital letter forms from Feliciano and consorts, and later the ones by Jaugeon’s committee for roman type, did not serve as generic models for describing the underlying structures, but their purpose was to provide speciﬁc construction methods for speciﬁc letter forms.
 So, the structure of these letter forms were ﬁxed and the patterns were not meant for further modiﬁcation.

-Furthermore, the research comprises the development of software for parametrized type design, and for measuring and analyzing (digital) type and typography.
-This site provides some more insight in Blokland’s research, and it reveals a couple of the models and patterns he developed over the years.
+By contrast the present research comprises the development of software for parametrized type design, and for measuring and analyzing (digital) type and typography.
+As mentioned, this site provides some more insight into Blokland’s research, and it reveals a couple of the models and patterns he developed over the years.